Mortgage

 5 Considerations When it Comes to Home Equity

-At Origin we strive to make your money work harder and smarter.
-One way to maximize and stabilize your financial opportunities is through a home equity loan or line of credit.
-This can provide some real financial muscle for qualified homeowners.
+Are you a qualified homeowner looking to make your money work harder and smarter?
+With Origin, you can maximize and stabilize your financial opportunities through a home equity loan or line of credit, providing some real financial muscle.

-A home equity loan or credit line is essentially a second mortgage – your home is used as collateral to borrow against some of its equity.
+What exactly is a home equity loan or credit line?
+In a nutshell, it’s a second mortgage using your home as collateral to borrow against some of its equity.
 You have equity when the market value of your home is higher than what you owe on the mortgage.

 The key, of course, is making that value work for you.